Sonali9510/Demo-Repo/README.md

 ## local development

-1. Open Index.html in your browser
+1. Open Index.html in your browsers